demisto/content/Packs/AzureDevOps/Integrations/AzureDevOps/AzureDevOps_description.md

-In order to connect to the Azure DevOps using either Cortex XSOAR Azure App or the Self-Deployed Azure App, use one of the following methods:
+In order to connect to the Azure DevOps using the Self-Deployed Azure App, use one of the following methods:

 - *Authorization Code Flow* (Recommended).
 - *Device Code Flow*.